Le Gramme: the sense of detail in a silver bracelet

 Adrien and Erwan love the nobility of this material, both beautiful and discreet, and its ability to develop a patina over time.

-They mainly work with 925 thousandths silver : one of the strongest finenesses, composed of 92.5% "pure" silver and 7.5% copper.
-This is called “sterling silver”.
+They mainly work with 925 thousandths silver : one of the highest grades, composed of 92.5% "pure" silver and 7.5% copper.
+This is what we call "sterling silver".

-Why not 100% silver?” you might ask.
-Or even so-called “Britannia” silver, at 958 thousandths?
-Quite simply because pure silver is too soft , the bracelet would deform too easily.
+" Why not 100% silver?" you might ask.
+Or even so-called "Britannia" silver, at 958 thousandths?
+Simply because pure silver is too soft. , the bracelet would deform too easily.

 Polished silver

-When I took this bangle in hand, Adrien described it to me as a simple object, elementary in shape, but very complicated to make .
-It took them a whole year to get his form right.
+When I took this ring in hand, Adrien described it to me as a simple object, of elementary form, but very complicated to make .
+It took them a whole year to perfect its shape.

-The series of bangles that started it all...
+The series of rushes with which it all began...
 Photo credit: Victoire Le Tarnec

 This bracelet is exactly 2mm thick, a good compromise between thinness and rigidity.
 Among the invisible details that should be noted: